 Helen McCarl joined the MS Society in 2003 as a MS Nurse.
 She provided service to clients in the MS community in metropolitan Adelaide and also with regional visits intrastate and to the Northern Territory.
 Helen has held various roles within MSNA including State Delegate, Secretary, Treasurer and Website Coordinator throughout her career and was always the first to offer help within MSNA.
 Helen was seminal in coordinating one of the first regional MSNA conferences.
 Helen retired from the MS Society in 2018 after 15 years of service to people with MS. MSNA thanks Helen for her continual promotion of MS nursing throughout her career and for her support in formulating MSNA in regional areas of Australia

-Tim O’Maley was the first nurse to achieve MS Nurse Practitioner in Australia.
+Tim O’Maley was the first specialist MS nurse to be endorsed as a Nurse Practitioner in Australia.
 He has always been a strong advocate for the MS nurse role and MS nurse-specific education.
-Tim has had a significant influence on the model of modern health care delivery in Queensland, pioneering webinar-based education for people with MS. MSNA thanks Tim for his innovative insights in support and education of people with MS in geographically isolated areas of Australia
+Tim has had a significant influence on the model of modern health care delivery in Queensland, pioneering webinar-based education for people with MS. MSNA thanks Tim for his innovative insights in support and education of people with MS in geographically isolated areas of Australia.
+Tim has served MSNA as President, Vice President, and Qld State Delegate.

 2013 Sue Shapland (WA)